Himax Technologies (NASDAQ:HIMX) Releases Q3 2021 Earnings Guidance

+Himax Technologies (NASDAQ:HIMX) last released its earnings results on Thursday, August 5th.
+The semiconductor company reported $0.62 earnings per share for the quarter, topping analysts’ consensus estimates of $0.57 by $0.05.
+The company had revenue of $365.30 million during the quarter, compared to the consensus estimate of $362.05 million.
+Himax Technologies had a return on equity of 41.80% and a net margin of 18.34%.
+The firm’s quarterly revenue was up 95.3% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.01 earnings per share.

-Separately, Zacks Investment Research raised shares of Himax Technologies from a hold rating to a buy rating and set a $15.00 target price for the company in a research report on Monday, June 7th.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The stock presently has an average rating of Buy and a consensus target price of $13.00.
+Separately, Zacks Investment Research upgraded Himax Technologies from a hold rating to a buy rating and set a $15.00 target price for the company in a research report on Monday, June 7th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The company has a consensus rating of Buy and an average price target of $13.00.

 About Himax Technologies